Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the two apart.

 Or use your browser’s “Find” function …

-Note: If you do not see the words “wp-content” in the page source code, it does not mean that it’s not a WordPress site.
+Note: If you do not see the words “wp-content” in the page source code, it doesn’t necessarily mean that this is not a WordPress site.

-As the point of this article is to try and help non-technical users, however, below you will find a number of easy ways to check if your site is built using WordPress other than viewing the source code.
+As the focus of this article is to help non-technical users, however, we have listed below a number of easier ways to check if your web site is built with WordPress other than scanning the source code.

-While this may seem like the most obvious thing to do, a number of website developers, for whatever reason, will build their clients a website and not tell them it’s WordPress.
+While this may seem like the most logical thing to do, some web development agencies, for whatever reason, may build their clients a website and not tell them it’s WordPress.

-If you have an existing website and you can’t tell what CMS application is driving it, just ask your developer or whoever built your web site if your website runs on WordPress.
+If you paid a website developer or got somebody else to build you a website, just ask your developer or whoever built your site if the website runs on WordPress.

 That was simple, huh?

-Okay … what if you can’t reach your website developer, or what if you’ve come across a site that you really like while surfing the net and you need to know if the site was built using WordPress?
+Okay … what if you can’t get in touch with your website developer, or what if you’ve come across a website that you really like while surfing the net and want to know if the site was built with WordPress?

 Powered By WordPress

-If the site uses a WP theme and the website them template has not been customized, you can often find a “Powered by WordPress” notice shown at the bottom of the site …
+If the site uses a WordPress theme and the web theme templates have not been modified, you can often see a “Powered by WordPress” message shown below the footer section of the site …

-Sites That Can Tell You If A Website Runs On WordPress
+Sites That Can Tell You If A Website Has Been Built With WordPress

-Here are a couple of tools that can tell you if your website uses WordPress or not, and what themes or plugins the site uses …
+Here are a couple of sites that will tell you if a website uses WordPress or not, and what themes or plugins the site uses …

-Is It WP is a free tool that can check if a website runs on WordPress or not.
+Is It WP? is a free tool that tells you if a site runs on WordPress or not.

-Using this tool is super easy.
-Just add the URL of the website into the search field and click the button next to it.
+Using this site is really quite easy.
+Just enter the URL of the site into the search field and click the button next to it.

-It will then go and search through the URL files and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …
+It will go and search through the URL files and tell you if the site was built using WordPress, and if so, it will even tell you which version of WordPress it is currently using …

-If the site does not run on WordPress, you will see a message like the one below …
+If the site is not a WordPress website, you will see a message like the one below …

 To visit this site, go here: